 Planting the Seed

 In 1945, with the approbation of Archbishop Richard J. Cushing, the Sisters of Saint Anne, led by Sister Marie Anne Eva Mondor, petitioned the Board of Collegiate Authority of the Commonwealth of Massachusetts to amend their 1887 Charter, which allowed them to operate elementary and secondary schools in the Commonwealth, so that they could grant advanced degrees.
 Under the guidance of the Secretary General of Catholic University of America, all the necessary requirements were met and Anna Maria College opened its doors on September 17, 1946, to its first freshmen class of dynamic and talented women.

-Sister Irene Socquet continued to be at the helm as the College entered the 1960s.
-Campus growth continued, and with the Class of 1964, Anna Maria College reached a milestone by graduating more than one hundred young women.
-Not immune to the upheavals of this period, an Ad Hoc committee was set up in 1967 to address academic freedom and student governance with AMC counted among the first to endorse the Joint Statement on Rights and Freedoms of Students.
+Campus growth continued with the addition of new buildings to meet the demand for program expansion.
+The first Black Student Union was formed, and with the Class of 1964, Anna Maria College reached a milestone by graduating more than 100 young women.
+An Ad Hoc committee was set up in 1967 to address academic freedom and student governance with Anna Maria College counted among the first to endorse the Joint Statement on Rights and Freedoms of Students.